pianoz/InteractivityFinalP/README.md

 # InteractivityFinalP

-A live demo of the UI for our project is available here: https://pianoz.github.io/InteractivityFinalP/

 ## Hardware Setup
 To set up the hardware you will need, the Get a Grip Glove with the sensors attached to it, a breadboard, three 3.3K resistors, and an arduino UNO.